jonasstein/fab/README.md

     01 1358639061 STRING picture.jpeg EMustermann.jpeg

  * the file could be in `~/fab/gfx/EMustermann.jpeg` for example
- * we want to use python 3
+ * we have to use python 2.7 in order to reuse existing modules like vobject
  * [Markdown syntax](http://en.wikipedia.org/wiki/Markdown)
  * how can we format the bank information (in one line)?
 IBAN+BIC
  * type=phone, subtype=office